syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 2.Create a `IspellDictionary` instance and add the basic word & grammar file path to the [IspellDictionary.DictionaryPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.IspellDictionary.html#Syncfusion_Windows_Forms_Tools_IspellDictionary_DictionaryPath) & [IspellDictionary.GrammarPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.IspellDictionary.html#Syncfusion_Windows_Forms_Tools_IspellDictionary_GrammarPath) properties and add the culture to the [IspellDictionary.Culture](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.IspellDictionary.html) property.

-3.Add the  `IspellDictionary` into the `Spell CheckerAdv.Dictionaries` collection
+3.Add the  `IspellDictionary` into the `SpellCheckerAdv.Dictionaries` collection

-4.Setting the required culture to the `Spell CheckerAdv.Culture` property.
+4.Setting the required culture to the `SpellCheckerAdv.Culture` property.

 N> The following code snippets only explain the insertion of the Ispell dictionary to the `Spell Checker`.
-You can get code snippets to add a `Spell Checker`, from [Adding Spell CheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.
+You can get code snippets to add a `SpellChecker`, from [Adding SpellCheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.

 {% tabs %}
 {% highlight C# %}